Nouria Hernandez

-Nouria Hernandez is a Swiss biologist and the rector of the University of Lausanne (since 1 August 2016).
+Nouria Hernandez is a Swiss biologist and former rector of the University of Lausanne.
 She was professor of molecular biology at the University of Lausanne from 2004 to 2016.
+She served as rector from 2016 to 2021.

 Life and career

 Nouria Hernandez studied at the University of Geneva (diploma in 1980) and received a doctorate from the University of Heidelberg (in 1983).
 From 1983 to 1986, she then worked at the Yale University.
 In 1987, she was nominated group leader at the Cold Spring Harbor Laboratory and, in 1988, became professor at the Watson School of Biological Sciences.

 In 2004, she moved to Europe and became professor at the University of Lausanne where, between 2005 and 2014, she was also director of the Centre for Integrative Genomics.
 In 2007, she received the Cloëtta Prize.
 Between 2008 and 2014, Nouria Hernandez was also a member of the central committee of the Swiss Academy of Natural Sciences.